 Viru centre is well-known to the Finnish visitors as it, together with Original Sokos Hotel Viru, is a legendary landmark.
 There are for example clothing, sports and cosmetics shops and several restaurants among the more than 100 companies at the centre.
 There are small happenings or exhibitions about current events in Tallinn and Estonia at the central square.
 There is also a bus terminal below the shopping centre.

 Address: Viru väljak 4/6

 Nautica shopping centre is close to D-terminal.
 The modern shopping centre has numerous clothing stores and restaurants as well as recreational possibilities.
 The shopping centre has concentrated on brands that you cannot find in Finland, such as the clothing company Takko or beauty products by Tradehouse.
 The centre also has a big indoor golf course Park Minigolf and Futuruum, a virtual games centre.

 A walk along the Beta-promenade

 A rough footpath called Beta-promenade has come about north of Kalamaja.
 The walkway is about two kilometres along the seaside and reaches from Kalasadama (Fishing harbour) to Noblessner harbour.
 The Beta-promenade corresponds partly to the Culture Kilometre, opened in 2015.
 The promenade was initiated by the inhabitants of Kalamaja.
-Parts of the surroundings are still under construction and the seaside promenade is for now open every day at 8–23.
+Parts of the surroundings are still under construction.

 The fishing harbour is a short walk away from the A-terminal and Saturdays at 10–16 they have a marvellous Kalaturg, i.e. fish market.
 Fresh local fish from nearby waters and fish farms are sold here.
 When the fish market closes, the area is still open for recreational use.